spl0k/supysonic/docs/setup/deploying/index.rst

 Other options
 ^^^^^^^^^^^^^

-You'll find some other common (and less common) deployment option below:
+You'll find some other common (and less common) deployment options below:

 .. toctree::
    :maxdepth: 2